February 12, 2024

 Does workers’ compensation insurance cover injuries from car accidents?

 Generally, motor vehicle accidents that occur when employees are traveling to and from the workplace are not covered by workers' compensation.

 - If employees are required to bring their cars to the office for use during the workday, then travel to and from the office and business travel during the day are generally covered by workers’ compensation

-- If you regularly provide transportation to and from the workplace in company-operated vehicles — like buses, trucks or vanpools — injuries to employee passengers would be covered by workers' compensation.
+- If you regularly provide transportation to and from the workplace in company-operated vehicles — such as buses, trucks or vanpools — injuries to employee passengers would be covered by workers’ compensation

-Even if you're unsure whether an automobile accident is covered by workers' compensation, it's best to report it to your workers' comp insurer.
+Even if you’re unsure whether an automobile accident is covered by workers’ compensation, it’s always best to immediately report it to your work comp insurer.

-If an employee is injured in a car accident, who pays medical bills?
-The auto insurance company or workers' comp carrier?
+If an employee is injured in a car crash, who pays medical bills?
+The auto insurance company or workers’ comp carrier?

 What should employees do if they get into a car accident while driving for work?

 If you have employees who drive for work, ask them to do the following if they are involved in an accident:

 1. Call for help